Applications for Leeds Masters Scholarships are open until 9am on 14 June 2021

 - Welsh Government Learning Grant

-All other applicants you must be able to provide evidence of individual, gross taxable income during the 2018/19 tax year of no more than:
+All other applicants: you must be able to provide evidence of individual, gross taxable income during the 2019/20 tax year of no more than:

 How to apply

-Scholarships are not awarded on a first-come first-serve basis all applications will be assessed after the closing date.
+Scholarships are not awarded on a first-come first-served basis all applications will be assessed after the closing date of 9am on Monday 14 June 2021.

 Give as much detail as you can in your answers to make sure we can assess your application as fairly as possible.